We figured it out.

 We said we figured it out.
 Here, we’ll let our CEO and Founder tell you himself.

 We’ve found the best strategy for reliably growing B2B companies is aligning sales, marketing, and service departments together as one focused whole that shares information and collaborates on ensuring customer success.

 Sales, Marketing, and Service Alignment through a CRM: For the IT Service Provider

-As MSPs, VARs, and CSPs, your customers are often looking for solutions to complex problems — and they’re going to do their research.
+As engineering companies, your customers are often looking for solutions to complex problems — and they’re going to do their research.
 Addressing that, our methodology’s first step makes your company a part of that research.

 With Marketing Enablement, we show you how to transform your marketing department into an inbound lead machine.
 This means getting in tune with what your potential customers are worrying about and putting the answers on your website.

 - Write blogs explaining common problems and solutions

 - Create a series of video tutorials for a more visual approach